All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What is a triple agonist?

 A triple agonist targets GLP-1, GIP, and glucagon receptors simultaneously.
-These medications are still in clinical trials and are not yet available.
+These medications are still in clinical trials and aren't yet available.
 Early data suggests they may produce even greater weight loss than dual agonists, but more research is needed.

 How much more weight can I lose with a dual agonist vs a single agonist?